dapr/docs/daprdocs/content/en/operations/components/setup-pubsub/supported-pubsub/setup-mqtt.md

 ### Consuming a shared topic

-When consuming a shared topic, each consumer must have an unique identifier.
+When consuming a shared topic, each consumer must have a unique identifier.
 By default, the application Id is used to uniquely identify each consumer and publisher.
-In standalone mode, running each Dapr run with a different application Id will be enough to have them consume from the same shared topic.
-On the other hand, on Kubernetes, a POD with multiple instances share the same application Id, prohibiting all instances from consuming the same topic.
-To overcome this, configure the Component's `ConsumerID` metadata with `{uuid}`, making each instance to have a randomly generated ConsumerID on start up.
+In self-hosted mode, running each Dapr run with a different application Id is sufficient to have them consume from the same shared topic.
+However on Kubernetes, a pod with multiple application instances shares the same application Id, prohibiting all instances from consuming the same topic.
+To overcome this, configure the component's `ConsumerID` metadata with a `{uuid}` tag, making each instance to have a randomly generated `ConsumerID` value on start up.
 For example:

 ```yaml
 apiVersion: dapr.io/v1alpha1